calaldees/teachingWorkshops/teacherTraining/_mentors.md

 * 2nd meeting?
 Date?
 March?
 April?

-## Mentor meeting observation
+### Mentor meeting - observation
 * differentiation?
-   * differnet responses? peer?
+   * different responses? peer?
 * assessment?
-* Timing? starter? pleaneray? (student timekeeper?)
+* Timing? starter? plenary? (student timekeeper?)

-differentiation - who the stuents you consider and why? targets?
+differentiation - who the students you consider and why? targets?
 Who can you push in this group? next step? - What are you going to do for these more able pupils?
-'single them out' or 'publicly' could be problematic - how subtely do this?
+'single them out' or 'publicly' could be problematic - how subtly do this?
-Who is struggling? next step? what might a scaffold like for that task? highlight relevant words rather than whole text Developing stratergies together?
+Who is struggling? next step? what might a scaffold like for that task? highlight relevant words rather than whole text Developing strategies together?
-Extra challange stratergies?
+Extra challenge strategies?
 motivation? confidence? ability? (if they are not confident, does it mean they are not able?)

 Zoom out - now what does that mean/imply for planning overall?